 Notation Reference: [\paper variables for page breaking], page 621.
+Snippets: Section "Spacing" in Snippets.

 The \once prefix is ineffective with \autoPageBreaksOn and \autoPageBreaksOff.
 If automatic page breaking is off and is then turned on to permit a page break, it must remain on for a few bars (the precise number of bars depends on the score) before being turned off, else the opportunity to break the page will not be taken.